-A vice & vice block are both essential tools for keeping your upper receiver steady while you clean or work on it.
-The vice is the most important aspect, as often you can get away with using the vice without a vice block in order to steady the AR-15 gentle without risk of damaging any of the hardware.
+A vise & vise block are both essential tools for keeping your upper receiver steady while you clean or work on it.
+The vise is the most important aspect, as often you can get away with using the vise without a vise block in order to steady the AR-15 gentle without risk of damaging any of the hardware.

 Takedown/Pivot Pin Tool